debezium/debezium-examples/auditlog/README.md

 # Building Audit Logs with Change Data Capture and a Bit of Stream Processing

 This demo shows how to create persistent audit logs of an application's data using change data capture and stream processing.
+It accompanies the blog post [Building Audit Logs with Change Data Capture and Stream Processing](https://debezium.io/blog/2019/10/01/audit-logs-with-change-data-capture-and-stream-processing/).

 There are two applications (based on [Quarkus](https://quarkus.io/)):

 * _vegetables-service_: a simple REST service for inserting and updating vegetable data into a Postgres database;